-1. Member UNVMTRCV performs an SMP/E RECEIVE of the PTFs.
+- Member UNVMTRCV performs an SMP/E RECEIVE of the PTFs.
 Change the data set allocated on ddname SMPPTFIN to the PTF data set.
+Modify the JCL to meet local requirements, and submit the job. - 2.
+Member UNVMTAPL performs an SMP/E APPLY of the PTFs.
 Modify the JCL to meet local requirements, and submit the job.

-2. Member UNVMTAPL performs an SMP/E APPLY of the PTFs.

-Modify the JCL to meet local requirements, and submit the job.

 The job should end with condition code 0.
 If the job does not end with condition code 0, it is most likely due to a HOLD on one of the PTFs.
 This is indicated by message GIM30206E printed on ddname SMPOUT.
-In this case, refer to Section PTF HOLDs.

-- 3. Fully test the maintenance.
-Only after all testing is completed should you proceed to the next step. - Member UNVMTACC performs an SMP/E ACCEPT of the PTFs.
-Modify the JCL to meet local requirements, then submit the job.

-The job should end with condition code 0 or 4.
+In this case, refer to Section PTF HOLDs. - 3.
+Fully test the maintenance.
+Only after all testing is completed should you proceed to the next step. - 4.
+Member UNVMTACC performs an SMP/E ACCEPT of the PTFs.
+Modify the JCL to meet local requirements, then submit the job. - The job should end with condition code 0 or 4.
 If it does not, it is most likely due to a HOLD on one of the PTFs.
-This is indicated by message GIM30206E printed on ddname SMPOUT.
-In this case, see PTF HOLDs in Section 2.8.3 Transferring a Cumulative PTF File to z/OS.
+This is indicated by message GIM30206E printed on ddname smpout.
+In this case, see PTF HOLDs.